paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-031-the-attorney-general.md

 Pub.
 L. 98–305, § 4, May 31, 1984, 98 Stat.
 222, provided that: “For each of the first three years after the date of enactment of this Act [May 31, 1984], the Attorney General of the United States shall submit an annual report to the Congress with respect to the enforcement activities of the Attorney General relating to the offenses created by the amendment made by section 2 of this Act [enacting [section 2118 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2118&num=0&edition=prelim), Crimes and Criminal Procedure].”

 #### Report to Congress on Sexual Exploitation of Children
 Pub.
 L. 98–292, § 9, May 21, 1984, 98 Stat.
-206, which requires the Attorney General to report to Congress annually on prosecutions, convictions, and forfeitures under chapter 110 of title 18, relating to sexual exploitation and other abuse of children, was editorially reclassified as [section 41301 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section41301&num=0&edition=prelim), Crime Control and Law Enforcement.
+206, which requires the Attorney General to report to Congress annually on prosecutions, convictions, and forfeitures under chapter 110 of Title 18, Crimes and Criminal Procedure, relating to sexual exploitation and other abuse of children, was editorially reclassified as [section 41301 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section41301&num=0&edition=prelim), Crime Control and Law Enforcement.

 <a id="section-523"></a>